(301) 874-1707 | Urbana | (301) 762-0062 | Fallsgrove Rockville

 Prominent ears are caused by a defect in the ear cartilage structure, which basically means that ear cartilage has failed to properly fold.
 With ear surgery, Dr. Will can correct ear folds and improve the proportional and aesthetic relationship of the head and ears.

-Ear surgery typically involves general or sedation anesthesia when it is performed on young children, as this helps them remain still during the procedure and prevents them from being scared by unfamiliar sights and sounds in the surgical suite.
+Ear surgery typically involves general or sedation anesthesia when it is performed on young children, as this helps them remain still during the procedure and prevents them from being frightened by unfamiliar sights and sounds in the surgical suite.
 For adults, ear surgery procedure can usually be performed using only local anesthesia, which dramatically reduces the immediate post-op recovery period.

 During otoplasty, Dr. Will makes a small incision behind each ear and then removes excess tissues and remodels the cartilage and skin to effectively “pin back” the ears.
 Incisions are closed with dissolvable or removable sutures, and the entire procedure takes roughly 2-3 hours to perform.